pietermartin/umlg/doc/markdown/documentation.md

     mvn archetype:generate -DarchetypeCatalog=local

 You will be prompted to select the type of project you which to generate.
-Umlg can generate 3 types of sample projects.
+Umlg can generate three types of sample projects.

 * A minimalist project containing a sample uml model but no additional Umlg uml libraries.
 * A sample uml model with Umlg's uml validation profile and data types library preloaded.
-* A sample uml model with Umlg's uml validation profile and data types library preloaded.
-    Includes Umlg's rest interface and gui.
+* A sample uml model with Umlg's uml validation profile, data types library preloaded and Umlg's rest interface and gui.

 For the purpose of this getting started guide, choose the **full** option.